twitter-archive/standard-project/README.md

     import sbt._

     class Plugins(info: ProjectInfo) extends PluginDefinition(info) {
       val twitterRepo = "twitter-repo" at "http://maven.twttr.com/"
-        val standardProject = "com.twitter" % "standard-project" % "0.11.36-NEST"
+      val standardProject = "com.twitter" % "standard-project" % "0.11.14"
     }

 ## Extending a StandardProject base

-In general most projects will extend either StandardServiceProject (if they are an application) or StandardLibraryProject (if they're a library).
-They will then
+In general a project will extend either `StandardServiceProject` (if it's are an application) or `StandardLibraryProject` (if it's a library).
+It will then

-* Specify their specific dependencies
+* Specify its specific dependencies
-* Optionally specify their main class
+* Optionally specify its main class

 A full project specification follows